How To Wear Denim On Denim

 I would wear those Nudie Jeans with a cuff at the ankles because I’ve paired them with the boat shoes (no socks, or wear hidden ones), this helps keep it relaxed and easy.
 I would then wear the mid blue denim shirt and tie the light blue one around my waist.
 I finished it off quite easy with a simple pair of Ray-Ban aviators and a leather bracelet.
 So this is how guys can wear triple denim in the day time and look stylish and put together.
 Of course you can tailor this to suit your own style, but just remember the rules of keeping the shades completely different if ones being tied.

-Now this triple denim outfit is on the smarter side, meaning you could wear it to certain fashion events or something similar.
+Now this denim on denim outfit is on the smarter side, meaning you could wear it to certain fashion events or something similar.
 I chose a pair of black skinny jeans as the base as black jeans are the smartest of them all.
 I then went for a darker blue denim shirt, as again, the darker the shades, the more put together it feels.

 This would be fine on its own with the driving shoes and Daniel Wellington watch for a double denim look, but I layered on a waistcoat to pull it together and make it sophisticated, but the other reason that I did this is because it hides the main bulk of the denim shirt, so you only have hints of it.
 This is really helpful when you layer the similar washed denim jacket over the top to round off your triple denim outfit.
 I would try and choose one with minimal distressing and fading, but I loved the colour of this one and the style, so that’s why I chose it.
-If you want to be a little more quirky, you can also cuff your jeans as wearing shorter skinny pants these days is considered fashionable from an editorial point of view and I also think it looks great.
+If you want to be a little more quirky, you can also cuff your jeans as wearing shorter skinny pants these days is hot from an editorial point of view and I also think it looks great.